LilaRest/tulipe/docs/guide/ethers-proxies/advanced/apis-in-depth/extensions/ve-extension.md

 # `VEExtension`

-The `VEExtension` class is never used directly in Vuethers but is the parent of every other Ethers extensions classes.
+The `VEExtension` class is never used directly in Tulipe but is the parent of every other Ethers extensions classes.

 Here is the detailed Application Programming Interface of a `VEExtension` instance :